JoonaOk/MomentofInertia/README.md

 # Moment of Inertia
-Using Monte Carlo method to calculate the moment of inertia for a solid block
+A quick and easy Monte Carlo simulation to calculate the moment of inertia for a solid block.
+Simulation results are compared to results gained from theory.